 Then I had an encounter with Jesus that I could not refute.
 I eventually became a Catholic and was interviewed on the BBC.

-I have no problem with the idea that my attraction to people of the same gender was intrinsically disordered.
+I have no problem with the idea that attraction to people of the same gender is intrinsically disordered.
 For me the term "intrinsically disordered" is freedom.

 Same sex messed me up,